BA (Hons), NCS Snr Accred

 I offer a short initial session, free of charge, so we can meet each other and you can see if you would like to work with me.

-Payment is to me made by cash or cheque at the beginning or end of each session, or can be made via bank transfer or Paym before our session.
+Payment is to me made by cash at the beginning of each session, or can be made via bank transfer 24 hours before our session.

 If you need a third party, such as your employer, to be invoiced for payment please discuss this with me when you call and I may be able to consider a special arrangement.